 If you do select CalSavers as your retirement plan option, there is no employer fee for participating in the program.
 However, you could face financial penalties for not having CalSavers or another retirement savings plan available by your deadline (based on employer size, above).

-Under the new requirement, each eligible employer that (without good cause) fails to allow its eligible employees to participate in CalSavers will incur a penalty of $250 per eligible employee if noncompliance extends 90+ days after receiving a notice of failure to comply.
+Under the new requirement, each eligible employer that (without good cause) fails to allow its eligible employees to participate in CalSavers will incur a minimum penalty of $250 per eligible employee if noncompliance extends 90+ days after receiving a notice of failure to comply.
 Further, employers found to be still out of compliance 180+ days after the notice will incur an additional penalty of $500 per eligible employee.

 What else do I need to do?